Mr-S-Mirzoev/DTF/README.md

 ## Introduction

 This project is a Python implementation of the Markowitz Portfolio Optimization algorithm.
-The algorithm is used to find the optimal allocation of assets in a portfolio to maximize the expected return given a certain level of risk.
+The algorithm is used to find the optimal allocation of assets in a portfolio to maximize the expected inflation-adjusted return.
 The algorithm is based on the work of Harry Markowitz, who won the Nobel Prize in Economics in 1990 for his work on portfolio theory.

+## Results

+### Key Findings

+- **Inflation-Resilient Asset Classes Identified:** The analysis identified several asset classes that exhibit strong correlation with inflation.
+For that, we explored treasury bonds, crude oil prices, SPX index, real estate, gold futures, and bitcoin.

+- **Optimized Portfolio Performance:** The optimized portfolio, constructed using the Markowitz framework and adjusted for inflation, outperforms a CPI-adjusted, equally weighted portfolio.

+- **Diversification and Constraints:** The final portfolio includes a diversified mix of assets, each with specified weights, adhering to constraints like the sum of asset weights equaling 1 and individual asset weight upper and lower bounds.

+- **Performance Metrics:** The optimized portfolio shows an expected annual return of **9.82%**, a risk (annual standard deviation) of **19.96%**, and a Sharpe ratio of **0.4922**.

+### Conclusion: Effective Inflation-Resilient Strategy

+Portfolios optimized for inflation resilience can significantly outperform traditional portfolios.

 ## Usage Instructions